A stable deep adversarial learning approach for geological facies generation: Application

+In order to capture the large range of geometries in channelized reservoir models, Flumy proposes two key parameters: the Net to Gross (sand proportion) and the sand bodies extension (lateral extension of point bars).
+Using these two parameters, the user can generate a large variety of different reservoirs (see Figure 7 in \cite{flumy}).

+The GAN framework can be upgraded such that it can be parameterized with some extra information $\phi$ \citep{mirza2014conditional}.
+This complementary information is inputted to both the generator and the critic.
+As such, the generator learns how to generate a realisation $x = G(z|\phi)$ and the critic learns to give a probability $D(x|\phi)$ that the realisation is real and corresponds to parameters $\phi$.
+Consequently, the payoff in this new framework is:

+The problem with the original conditional GAN is that it is not translation invariant, because the architecture includes fully connected layers.
+Instead, we developed a stationary conditional GAN framework.
+Our approach does not change the output of linear layers but instead, learns different convolution kernels for each pair of input parameters.

+This is done by adding a linear layer that will transform the parameters to an embedding space, which is then given to a transposed convolution layer.
+The outputs of these two layers are depth-wise convolution filters that can be applied to matrices.
+These layers and their parameterized filters are present in the generator and the critic.
+As such, both networks now have a second input in addition to their normal input.
+These two layers are trained alongside the generator and critic with the same gradient.
+In this approach, the dataset now consists of Flumy realisations from multiple distributions, corresponding to different parameter values.
+The generator is given random parameter values within the range of the real parameters when trained, allowing it to interpolate between parameter values not present in the training data.

-Pictured in Figure \ref{fig:paramestrisation_dataset} are the simulations, generated with Flumy using a range of ISBX and sand percentage values, used to train our CGAN experiments (see Section \ref{sec:parametrisation}).
-Figure \ref{fig:paramestrisation_generated} display the result of the trained model.
-As can be seen from the above Figures, the models can be modified to learn the relation between parameters and output realizations.
-The generator learns to account for these parameters during inference time, making it a useful feature for those wishing to use it as a proxy for Flumy.
+Pictured in Figure \ref{fig:paramestrisation_dataset} are the simulations, generated with Flumy using a range of ISBX and NG values, used to train our CGAN experiments .
+Figure \ref{fig:paramestrisation_generated} displays the results of the trained CGAN model.
+As can be seen from the above figures, the CGAN models can be modified to learn the relation between parameters and output realizations.
+The generator learns to account for these parameters, making it a useful feature for those wishing to use it as a proxy for Flumy.